 Example 1: Switching to measured power:

-With EXPORT H+L, the injection is measured,
+With EXPORT H+L the injection is measured,

-AND when the CLOCK1 becomes active (Clock1=1)
+AND if the CLOCK1 becomes active (Clock1=1)

 With the ‘Logic Overrule’ :